-This is a typical workflow when processing an order through the FooSales apps:
+A typical workflow when processing an order through FooSales is as follows:

 - WooCommerce will then perform standard functions such as sending out the order emails, reducing stock etc.